MolSSI-Education/python-package-best-practices/_episodes/08-testing.md

 ~~~
 {: .language-python}

-The test will pass if the `build_bond_list` method raises a `TypeError`, otherwise, the test will fail.
+The test will pass if the `build_bond_list` method raises a `ValueError`, otherwise, the test will fail.

 ## Test Driven Development - TDD - Homework Assignment